Buddhist funerals in Australia: saffron-robed monks beside a coffin at a light-filled service

 Communities in AustraliaThai, Sri Lankan, Burmese, CambodianChinese, Vietnamese, Korean, JapaneseTibetan

-Primary textAbhidhammaAmitabha SutraBardo Thodol (Tibetan Book of the Dead)
+Primary textParitta or Abhidhamma, varies by country (Abhidhamma common in Thai and Lao practice)Amitabha SutraBardo Thodol (Tibetan Book of the Dead)

 Language of chantingPaliChinese or JapaneseTibetan

-Key ritualPamsukula (robe offering to monks)Ji ling and an ling (spirit tablets)Reading of the Bardo Thodol to the dying and deceased
+Key ritualPamsukula (robe offering to monks)Spirit tablet (lingwei) with an ling/ji ling arrangements during the 49-day periodReading of the Bardo Thodol to the dying and deceased

 Destination for the deceasedRebirth determined by karma and meritPure Land (domain of Amitabha Buddha)Liberation or guided rebirth through the bardo